TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 History in a Pecan Shell

-Remnants of the town are now protected as the Fort Griffin State Historical Park.
+Remnants of the town are now protected as the Fort Griffin State Historic Site.
 The town was situated between Fort Griffin and the Clear Fork of the Brazos River, the water source for the facility.
 Since the fort held the strategic hilltop, the town became known simply as the Flat.

 The roster of trouble-makers included Lottie Deno, Big Nose Kate, John Wesley Hardin, John Selman, John M. Larn.
-Other famous names included Pat Garrett, Doc Holiday, and his long-time friend Wyatt Earp.
+Other famous names included Pat Garrett, Doc Holliday, and his long-time friend Wyatt Earp.

 The town peaked at 1,000 permanent residents – an enviable figure for the times.
 Transients added to that number while the buffalo roamed, but the population declined.